This post contains affiliate links.

 Giethoorn is a great day trip from Amsterdam, with about 2.5 hours of riding in a train and bus to get from Amsterdam to Giethoorn.
 Once you get there though, you’ll see what all the fuss is about!
 As a bonus, you can watch our video and get a feel for it right now and keep scrolling for your day-tripping guide 🙂

 Get ready for a day-trip

 You’ll want to make sure you have everything you’ll need for the day with you, so it’s best to pack a day bag.
 I have used this backpack for years and am obsessed with the PacSafe brand.
 Bring some water, snacks, money, your photography gear, and probably a packable raincoat or an umbrella.
 It is the Netherlands after all.

 To make the trek for a day trip to Giethoorn, you will likely need to transfer trains, so it’s best to check 9292.nl for the best route from Amsterdam Central Station to Steenwijk.
 Then take bus 70 (tickets can be bought inside the train station) to the Dominee Hylkemaweg stop.
 You’ll see a restaurant across the street and that’s the direction you’ll want to go.

 Get on a Boat!

-To clarify, Giethoorn does have roads, but there is a part of town that has foot-paths that double as bike paths (when not to filled with tourists, of course!) and canals surrounded by green lawns.
+To clarify, Giethoorn does have roads, but there is a part of town that has foot-paths that double as bike paths (when not filled with tourists, of course!) and canals surrounded by green lawns.
 The main path is the Binnenpad, which takes you on a picturesque walk through the prettiest part of town.
-All you have to do to get the best views is walk.
+All you have to do to get the best views is to take a walk.
 Simply walk.
 There’s not much point in renting a bike for the canal area!

 What to do